iceycolduser/zyron/README.md

 # Zyron Proxy

 Zyron Proxy is a lightweight, self-hosted web proxy built on the Scramjet ecosystem.
-It provides a fast, modular, and minimal proxy setup with all necessary components included.
+It provides a fast, modular, and minimal proxy setup with all required components included.

 ## Features

 - Fast Scramjet-based proxy
 - Modular architecture with swappable components
-- Batteries-included setup with minimal configuration
+- Minimal setup, ready to use
-- Minimal HTML frontend
+- Lightweight HTML frontend
 - Customizable transport, service worker, and Wisp

 ## Included Components